Skip to content

 Integration Assessment

 Single REST API with signed POST requests.
-Client libraries in Java, .NET, PHP and Python — all maintained on the official TrueLayer GitHub org.
-JavaScript client is deprecated; replacement is the Web SDK which embeds the entire payment authorization flow into a webpage with a few lines of code.
+Client libraries in Java, .NET, PHP and Python, all maintained on the official TrueLayer GitHub org.
+The JavaScript client is deprecated; the replacement is the Web SDK, which embeds the entire payment authorization flow into a webpage with a few lines of code.
 Mobile drop-ins for iOS, Android and React Native.
 Postman collections published for both Live and Sandbox.
-Documentation is excellent — granular API reference, integration guides, sample apps, and the truelayer-signing libraries handle request authentication automatically.
+Documentation is excellent: a granular API reference, integration guides, sample apps, and truelayer-signing libraries that handle request authentication automatically.
 Standard integration takes 1-2 weeks for a competent backend team.
 Playtech has a pre-built TrueLayer connector for casino platforms running on Playtech infrastructure.
-For SoftSwiss, EveryMatrix or Bragg, integration is direct rather than via pre-built connector — Trustly is currently the open banking provider with deepest pre-built coverage there.
-Sandbox is comprehensive with mock banks for testing every flow.
+For SoftSwiss, EveryMatrix or Bragg, integration is direct rather than via pre-built connector, and Trustly is currently the open banking provider with deepest pre-built coverage there.
+The sandbox is comprehensive with mock banks for testing every flow.

 Risk & Compliance